Jibe7/password-generator/README.md

 ## Project State
-Far from finished but it is functionnal : you can generate a password of desired length from a .exe file.
+Functionnal : you can generate a password of desired length from a .exe file and choose with check boxes what characters the password has.
 I want to learn making desktop application as well as web dev but I will prioritize the latest so this project may stay paused like that for some time.
 # Project Motivation
 - I know there exist reliable and secure software that generates and store securately passwords, I would recommend to check : https://github.com/Lissy93/awesome-privacy and Dashlane or Bitwarden for your personnal use.